 Performance and Resource Limits

 Not using the databases very often can cause the database to suffer from more significant response latency compared to a database that’s actively running on a dedicated server, virtual machine, or in a container.
 It is happening because the cloud provider “spins down” a serverless database entirely if it’s not used, meaning that if the runtime requires some time to start up, it will create more latency.
 Serverless computing is also not suitable for some computing workloads like high-performance computing.
-The reason for this resource limits are the providers who impose those resource limits.
+The reason for this resource limits is the providers who impose those resource limits.
 Another reason is that it would probably be a lot more cost-efficient to bulk-provision the number of servers that you require at any given period.

 Monitoring and Debugging